 Another key avenue is the serotonin pathway...specifically 5ht3 receptors.

 When the receptor is activated to open the ion channel by agonists, the following effects are observed:

 CNS: nausea and vomiting center in brain stem, anxiety, seizure propensity, pro-nociception

 PNS: neuronal excitation (in autonomic, nociceptive neurons), emesis

-CNS is central nervous system.
-PNS is peripheral nervous system.
+CNS is the central nervous system.
+PNS is the peripheral nervous system.

 Did you catch the overlap there?

 Anxiety and nausea both share this pathway.